servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

 ## Fusion Session

 One of the important elements in this authentication system is Fusion's own session.
-A session is essentialy a string value, that is stored in http only cookie. if the client sends this cookie with a request then we use the session specified there if not we create a new session and store it inside a cookie.
-To use this Fusion session we need to call `UseFusionSession` inside the `Configure` method of the Startup class.
+A session is essentialy a string value, that is stored in http only cookie.
+If the client sends this cookie with a request then we use the session specified there if not we create a new session and store it inside a cookie.
+To enable Fusion session we need to call `UseFusionSession` inside the `Configure` method of the Startup class.
 This will add the `SessionMiddleware` to the request pipeline.
 The actual class contains a bit more logic, but the important parts for now are the following:

 ``` cs --editable false